mondoohq/mondoo-operator/docs/user-manual.md

     ```

 ## Creating MondooAuditConfig
-Once the secret is configured, configure the operator to define the scan targets.
+Once the secret is configured, configure the operator to define the scan targets:

 1. Create `mondoo-config.yaml`:
     ```yaml